 Types of Mail

-Mail is picked up at the Carlisle Post Office twice a day at 10:00 am and 11:30 am.
+Mail is picked up at the Carlisle Post Office Monday - Friday at 10:30 am.

 Personal Packages should not be sent to the college.
 However, if delivered to the college they will need to be picked up at the FAS.
 Deliveries made across campus are for departmental package use only.